joemoose/dungeoneers.d20/docs/3 How to Play.md

 ## Critical Successes and Failures

-Rolling the **exact attribute score** on a check is a critical success, and the outcome will be better than expected.
+Rolling the **exact attribute score** on a check is a **critical success**, and the outcome will be better than expected.
 Increase your LUCK attribute score by 1.

-Conversely, rolling a **20** is a critical failure, and the outcome will be worse than expected.
+Conversely, rolling a **20** is a **critical failure**, and the outcome will be worse than expected.
 Decrease your LUCK by 1.

 ## Advantage and Disadvantage

-If you roll a check and are particularly well prepared or equipped, the GM may allow you to roll with an advantage.
+If you roll an attribute check and are particularly well prepared or equipped for the task, the GM may allow you to roll with an **advantage**.
 Roll **two d20s** and take the **best** result.

-If you are in a dire position or ill-prepared for your task, the GM may ask you to roll with a disadvantage.
+If you are in a dire position or ill-prepared for your task, the GM may ask you to roll with a **disadvantage**.
 Roll **two d20s** and take the **worst** result.

 ## Luck

 Luck applies only to player characters, not hirelings, monsters, or any other non-player characters controlled by the GM.

 You can decrease (burn) your LUCK to change the dice rolls for an attribute check.
 Add or remove the amount of LUCK you want to burn from the result.
-Be warned: running out of LUCK (the score becoming zero) will cause all your dice rolls to have a disadvantage and possibly other detrimental effects.
+Be warned: running out of LUCK (the score becoming zero) will cause all your dice rolls to have a disadvantage and possibly other calamitous effects.
 LUCK can’t be less than zero.

 The GM may sometimes call for a LUCK check if an outcome is random and your other attributes don’t apply.